daq-db/daqdb/doc/network_setup_guide.md

 * [Set Ethernet mode](Set-Ethernet-mode)

 ##### Build and install kernel with PMEM and OFED support

+This section can be skipped for Fedora 28.

 Kernel config file can be taken from [here](config/config_4_15.txt).

 Kernel building and installation may be done as below: